djalbat/Easy-RichTextarea/README.md

     RichTextArea = easyuirichtextarea.RichTextArea;  ///
 ```

-To use EasyUI-RichTextArea in the browser, take the `easyui-richtextarea.js` file from the project's `dist/` folder and put it somewhere such as a `public/scripts/lib` directory.
+To use EasyUI-RichTextArea in the browser, take the `easyui-richtextarea.js` file from the project's `dist/` directory and put it somewhere such as a `public/scripts/lib` directory.
 Referencing this distribution file from a `script` element...

 ```html
 <script src="scripts/lib/easyui-richtextarea.js"> </script>